Mvhd/acejs-editor-nightwing-toolbarHTML-Update/README.md

 # acejs-editor-nightwing-toolbarHTML-Update
-ACE JS Editor nightwing example on toolbar.html updated
+ACE JS Editor nightwing example on toolbar.html updated should be embeded inside the HTML tags with Body tag.
+Edit to suite your use

     <style>